cisco-oss-eng/perfwhiz/doc/source/usage.rst

 Task Name Annotation
 --------------------

-Analyzing data with pid, tid and the raw task name may not always be optimal because numeric task or process IDs are not very meaningful and the raw task name may be a generic name (such as "/usr/bin/qemu-system-x86_64" for a VM or "/usr/bin/python" for a python process).
+Analyzing data with pid, tid and the raw task name may not always be optimal because numeric task/process IDs are not very meaningful and the raw task name may be a generic name (such as "/usr/bin/qemu-system-x86_64" for a VM or "/usr/bin/python" for a python process).
+Annotating task names allows such non descript tasks to be renamed for chart display purpose.

-One additional benefit of annotating task names is that it allows easier comparative analysis across runs that involve re-launching the tested processes.
+One additional benefit of annotating task names is that it allows easier comparative analysis across runs that may involve re-launching the tested processes (and in that case will have different task or process IDs).

-For example assume each run requires launching 2 groups of 2 instances of VMs where each VM instance plays a certain role in its own group.
+For example assume each run requires launching 2 groups of 2 instances of VMs where each VM instance plays a certain role in its own group (router and firewall role, each group has 1 router and 1 firewall VM, forming what is called a service chain).

 Without annotation the analysis will have to work with generic names such as: